Frédérik Deburghgraeve

-Frédérik Edouard Robert "Fred" Deburghgraeve (born 1 June 1973 in Roeselare) is a former Belgian swimmer who won the gold medal in the 100 m breaststroke and set a world record during the 1996 Olympic Games in Atlanta, Georgia.
-He is now retired from swimming and makes a living as a salesman.
-He lives in Roeselare.
+Frédérik Edouard Robert "Fred" Deburghgraeve (born 1 June 1973) is a former Belgian swimmer who won the gold medal in the 100 m breaststroke and set a world record during the 1996 Olympic Games in Atlanta, Georgia.
+After his retirement from competitive swimming he became a salesman.
+He was born in Roeselare, where he still lives.
 Deburghgraeve was trained by a Dutchman, named Ronald Gaastra.

 In 2008 Deburghgraeve was inducted in the International Swimming Hall of Fame.